 If these questions have been nagging you, it is time for you to take a benchmarking exercise for your company and the sector you are working in.

 How to carry out Benchmarking?

-Now the question arises, how to carry out?
-The first step is to measure your internal performances.
+Now the question arises, how to carry it out?
+The first step is to measure your internal performance.
 One can measure your performance from various perspectives.
 We can measure how effectively the finance is being deployed by the company with respect to the returns that it is getting.
 One can also measure the operational efficiency of the company.
-This entails how efficiently the inventory in the company is being used, how efficient is the credit policies of the company, is the company using its assets to its fullest etc. Companies have also started recognizing the importance of human workforce in an organization and are taking efforts to maximize the productivity of the employees.
-HR benchmarking measures the performance of the workforces in an organization.
+This entails how efficiently the inventory in the company is being used, how efficient the company’s credit policies are, is the company is using its assets to their fullest, etc. Companies have also started recognizing the importance of the human workforce in an organization and are making efforts to maximize the productivity of the employees.
+HR benchmarking measures the performance of the workforce in an organization.

 Compare with Best in Class

 Once you measure your internal performances, the next step is to compare these with the best-in-class organizations.
-What this does is, you can now easily check which areas are you lacking at and which areas are you right at par with best-in-class.
+What this does is you can now quickly check which areas are you lacking and which areas are you right at par with best-in-class.
 Once you spot areas that you are weak at, you can then take steps to improve in those areas.

 Types of Benchmarking

 You compare the internal performances of various departments across different locations within your organization.
 This is easy to implement as data is not an issue.
 But the scope is very limited.